Guidance in Ministry

 Mentoring is essential to our training.
 There are so many methods involved in partner raising and ministry building that it can be overwhelming to the pre-field missionaries.
 Follow up classes will be offered for further training during National Conference and throughout the year.
-Assigned mentors that have also been trained would be able to help in the accountability process of the pre-field missionary.
+Assigned mentors that have also been trained will be able to help in the accountability process of the pre-field missionary.
 This would involve a certain amount of phone contacts, meetings, etc. This is critical, because it can take up to 2 years for a missionary to raise their needed partners.

 $275.00 for a single person and single occupancy

 $300 for a single person and single occupancy